 All elections are open and are decided by simple majority.
 Collective members are eligible to vote.
 In the event of a tied vote the president will have the final vote.
 An extraordinary meeting will be scheduled if ordered by the executive committee or requested by one fifth of all members.

 Art.
 10Executive organ is the executive committee.
-The executive committee consists of a president and a maximum of four other members.
+The executive committee consists of a president and a maximum of five other members.
 The executive committee appoints itself.
 All members of the executive committee are elected by the general assembly for a period of 3 years.

 Executive committee's meetings are held on request.
 The president invites participants two weeks in advance.
 All votes are decided by simple majority of all participating executive members.
 In the event of a tied vote the president has the final vote.

 to executive meetings where they have advisory function:

 Art.
 11The SGN's/SSDN's annual financial statement has to be prepared by the time the general assembly meets and has to be verified by certified accountants who are elected by the general assembly for a period of three years.

 Art.
 12Proposals and changes to statutes have to be presented to the member's assembly by the executive committee and must be approved by at least 2/3 of all members present at the meeting.